 SINGAPORE - Officials from central banks, regulatory agencies, global clearing houses and investment banks met in Singapore today to explore whether Asia needs a regional bond clearing and settlement system to reduce foreign exchange risks to investors and make them less vulnerable to market fluctuations.

 At a conference organized by ADB, experts from government and private sector discussed whether a regional settlement system would help strengthen market infrastructure for bond trading in Asia.

 The participants at the conference discussed current developments, challenges and risks and ways to improve the region's bond clearing and settlement infrastructure.

 The impressive growth and high returns offered by local currency denominated Asian bonds in recent years has caught the attention of both global and regional investors.

-“Asian debt as an asset class is maturing.
-The growing number of first time issuers underscores the shift away from excessive dependence on bank financing,” said Foong Hock Meng, President & Director of PIMCO Asia Pte Ltd.
+"Asian debt as an asset class is maturing.
+The growing number of first time issuers underscores the shift away from excessive dependence on bank financing," said Foong Hock Meng, President and Director of PIMCO Asia Pte Ltd.